Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Use a mnemonic device

-A mnemonic device is when you invent an acronym or another language trick, like rhyming, to remember something.
 Our world is full of them.
-For instance, the BRAT Diet refers to the bland foods you should eat when you have an upset stomach: bananas, rice, applesauce, toast.
-RICE (rest, ice, compression, elevation) helps medical students know what to do for soft-tissue injuries.
+For instance, the BRAT Diet refers to the bland foods often recommended for an upset stomach: bananas, rice, applesauce, and toast.
+RICE (rest, ice, compression, elevation) is another classic that helps medical students remember how to treat soft-tissue injuries.

 A woman hiking in the mountains in the fall